Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 Instructions

-- Prepare the kale: Remove the stems and finely chop the kale.
+- Prepare the kale: Remove the stems, then finely chop the kale.
 Sprinkle with salt and massage for 1–2 minutes until softened.

 - Make the mince: In a food processor, pulse turkey breast and onion together until finely minced.
 Transfer to a large bowl.
 Skip this step if using a store-bought mince.
 Simply chop the onion finely and mix it with the mince.